git-girl/pseudo-projectile-plugin/README.md

 # Why?

 I like projectile in emacs and couldn't find something like it for the terminal.

 I don't like typing out paths, even with recursive FZF search.

+In the end this is practically just FZF customization though :S

 # Getting Started